Khishgeegiin Nyambaatar: Member of parliament

-On 12 October 2023, Nyambaatar was appointed by prime minister Oyun-Erdene to become the 35th Mayor of Ulaanbaatar after previous mayor Dolgorsürengiin Sumyaabazar resigned from his position due to a scandal involving the reform of the Ulaanbaatar public transport fleet that was exposed to be embezzling public funds.
+On 12 October 2023, Nyambaatar was appointed by prime minister Oyun-Erdene to become the 36th Mayor of Ulaanbaatar after the previous mayor, Dolgorsürengiin Sumyaabazar, resigned from his position due to a scandal involving the reform of the Ulaanbaatar public transport fleet that was exposed as embezzling public funds.
+Prior to the 2024 parliamentary election in May 2024, Nyambaatar was elected to succeed former mayor Sumyaabazar as the next chairman of the MPP in Ulaanbaatar during the Capital's Party Congress.
+He was reappointed as Mayor of Ulaanbaatar after the MPP declared a decisive victory in the 2024 local elections, winning 40 of 45 seats in the Citizens' Representatives Khural of the Capital City.

-Prior to the 2024 parliamentary election in May 2024, Nyambaatar was elected to succeed former mayor Sumyaabazar as the next Chairman of the Mongolian People’s Party of the Capital City during the Capital's Party Congress.
-He was reappointed as Mayor of Ulaanbaatar after the MPP declared a decisive victory in the 2024 local elections, winning 40 seats out of 45 in the Citizens' Representatives Khural of the Capital City.
+However, Nyambaatar's tenure came to an end on 16 May 2026, when prime minister Nyam-Osoryn Uchral officially dismissed him from his post as the Mayor of Ulaanbaatar.
+The dismissal followed intense pressure, including a petition signed by over 37,000 citizens, and sudden government scrutiny regarding budget transparency and the failure to regulate escalating meat prices and reserves in the capital.
+He was succeeded by Byaruuzanyn Pürevdagva, president of the MPP's youth wing and ex-son-in-law of now president Khürelsükh, on 16 May 2026.